Option pricing under fast-varying long-memory stochastic volatility: Call Price Correction and Implied Volatility

-This reflects the fact that the vega is diverging in this limit so that the sensitivity to volatility fluctuations becomes large.
-We remark that this would affect calibration schemes using at the money data.
-Moreover, results regarding small time asymptotics for the coherent implied volatility becomes questionable in this context as the dominating contribution comes from the random component of the price correction. } Note also that the parameters chosen are not calibrated to market data, this will be considered in another publication.
+This reflects the fact that the vega is diverging in this limit so that the sensitivity to volatility fluctuations becomes strong.
+We remark that this would affect calibration schemes using at-the-money data.
+Moreover, results regarding short time asymptotics for the coherent implied volatility become questionable in this context as the dominating contribution comes from the random component of the price correction.
+Note also that the parameters are not calibrated to market data; this will be considered in another publication.

-In Figure \ref{fig_surff} we show the price correction surface as function of relative maturity $\tau/\bar\tau$ and the moneyness $K/x$.
+In Figure \ref{fig_surff}, we show the price correction surface as a function of the relative time to maturity $\tau/\bar\tau$ and the moneyness $K/x$.
 The figure shows that the price correction is large when the time to maturity is of the order of the characteristic diffusion time.